markets/mini_i18n/README.md

 ### Localization

-You can also use the `MiniI18n.l` method to localize your dates, time and numbers.
+You can also use the `MiniI18n.l` (or the long version `MiniI18n.localize`) method to localize your dates, time and numbers.

 #### Dates and time